kristoferssolo/testing-spring-2024/README.md

 ## Project

 This is a simple C++ project that includes the function for our colleagues to test.
-The function (i.e., the main function and the subfunctions used in it) is located in `lib.cpp`.
+The function (i.e., the subfunctions that are used in main function) is located in `validation.cc`.

 ## Additional libraries and executable

-Our library `prep` is concerned with preparation of data prior to the function call. `test.cpp` is a single test file that will contain the tests of our colleagues and our own development tests.
-GTest is used for tests.
+Directory `modules` is concerned with preparation of data prior to the function call. `test_validation.cc` is a single test file that contain the tests.
+[GTest](https://github.com/google/googletest) is used for tests.

 ## Usage